What exactly is a physician mortgage loan?

 By the same logic, if you wait until you’ve saved 100% of the purchase price, you won’t pay any interest.
 But what you will have paid is a pile of rent.

 One consideration should play a role in your decision to save up or buy now.
-And that’s what’s happening to home prices in the place you want to buy.
+And that’s what’s happening to home prices.

 Don’t forget to comparison shop